 Frequently, I will just use the app in the store instead of ahead of time because I find it saves time to do it that way.
 I really like the functionality of this app the best, but it doesn’t always get me better deals than the pharmacy stores.

-Walgreen’s is my favorite drug store app.
-Not only is it easy to use but I usually get some of the best deals with this one.
+Walgreens is my favorite drug store app.
+Not only is it easy to use but I usually get some of the best deals with this shopping app.
 The home screen layout is easy to navigate and I usually start with the “Weekly Ad & Coupons” section.
-When I find products that I like, then I can immediately touch the “Clip to Card” button.
+When I find products I like, I immediately touch the “Clip to Card” button.
 This adds it to my rewards card for me to use the next time I’m in the store.

 If I am looking for specific products, then I will use the “Shop Products” portion of the app to see if they have it and the pricing.
 Using this app, I have been able to get Cottonelle toilet paper for $4, Seventh Generation dish detergent for $0.99 and Puffs tissues for $0.75, just to name a few.
 This app allows me to rack up rewards points that turn into money.
 So when I combine the rewards cash, the coupons that I have clipped in the app and the Ibotta rebates, that is really when my savings go through the roof!